lesongvi/aws-cloud-practitioner/README.md

 ## One thing that I never forget in my life
 > That's it for this lecture, I hope you liked it, and I will see you in the next lecture!

+# Happy Learning and Good Luck!
+- Wish you all the best in your journey to become a Cloud Architect!